-- 11.1.1 Students should check their progress of study on eCampus and submit an application for graduation through eCampus by the deadlines announced by the Registry.
+- 14.1.1 Students should check their progress of study on eCampus and submit an application for graduation through eCampus by the deadlines announced by the Graduate School.
 Failure to meet the stipulated application deadline may result in the students' not being able to graduate in that semester.
-Late submission or special cases provided with valid justifications are subject to the discretionary approval of the Registrar. - 11.1.2 Application for graduation, once submitted, cannot be withdrawn.
+Late submission or special cases provided with valid justifications are subject to the discretionary approval of the Dean of Graduate School. - 14.1.2 A nominal continuation fee per semester may be charged to the student if s/he does not submit application for graduation and does not take any module while waiting for graduation. - 14.1.3 Application for graduation, once submitted, cannot be withdrawn.
 Students who are able to graduate in the intended graduation semester should not register further for other modules in the subsequent semesters.
-Students who would like to register for modules after submitting application for graduation will be regarded as Visiting Students and they will be charged the same as Visiting Students for taking modules. - 11.1.3 If students have applied for graduation but cannot complete all the graduation requirements by the end of the intended graduation semester, then they must re-apply for graduation in another semester that they wish to graduate.
+Students who would like to register for modules after submitting application for graduation will be regarded as Visiting Students and they will be charged the same as Visiting Students for taking modules.

+14.1.4 If students have applied for graduation but cannot complete all the graduation requirements by the end of the intended graduation semester, then they must re-apply for graduation in another semester that they wish to graduate.

-11.2 Graduation Requirements
+14.2 Graduation Requirements and Award Classification